MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 >
 > Throws if `itemType` is invalid, or if `amount` is outside the range of 1-255.

-::: moniker range="=minecraft-bedrock-experimental"
 ### **clearDynamicProperties**
 `
 clearDynamicProperties(): void
 `

 Clears all dynamic properties that have been set on this item stack.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.
-::: moniker-end

 ### **clone**
 `